qihaiyan/reston/README.md

-# restorient
+# reston

-An open-source, cross-platform and native API client for APIs, built with rust.
+A lightweight and blazing fast, cross-platform and native API client for APIs, built with rust.